jrtashjian/omniform/readme.txt

 == Screenshots ==

 1. OmniForm enhances Block Editor with a specialized form-only editing option.
-2. Save time with OmniForm's pre-designed, customizable form templates.
+2. Save Time and Effort: Use OmniForm's Ready-to-Customize Form Templates.
-3. Build forms seamlessly within a WordPress post or page with OmniForm.
+3. Create Forms Directly in WordPress Posts or Pages with OmniForm.
-4. Track all OmniForm submissions and get email notifications within the WordPress dashboard.
+4. Get Insights on Form Performance: Responses, Impressions, and Conversion Rate.
+5. OmniForm Keeps You Informed: Track Submissions and Get Email Notifications within WordPress.

 == Changelog ==